Google Tag Manager with next.js

 Using GTM Preview Mode and GA Debugger

-• Console: Check the console for any JavaScript errors or warnings related to GTM or your tracking code.
+• Console: Check for JavaScript errors or warnings that might affect GTM.

-• Network: Analyze the network requests to ensure that your tracking data is being sent correctly to Google Analytics or other endpoints.
+• Network: Ensure tracking data is sent correctly to Google Analytics or other endpoints.

 GTM vs Other Tag Management Implementations in Next.js